gzweigle/open-hybrid-piano/hardware/releases/hps07/README.md

 Originally, the HPS PCB was for hammers.
 However, the sensor also works for dampers.
 Not changing the name because many circuit boards have already been built.

-Version 0.7 changes the header pin order.
+Version 0.7 is the same as version 0.6 except with a different header pin order.
 This provides a better physical match to some mainboards.

-Version 0.7 is the recommended sensor, if using the trimmer resistor.
+This circuit board includes a trimming resistor.
+Unless needed for a specific use case, the circuit board with trimming resistor is not recommended.

 ## Features